Old Westminsters F.C.: History

-Westminster has an historic joint claim to a major role in the development of Association Football, which remains the school's largest sport.
+Westminster has an historic joint claim to a major role in the development of association football, which remains the school's largest sport.
 During the 1840s at both Westminster and Charterhouse, pupils' surroundings meant they were confined to playing their football in the cloisters, making the rough and tumble of the handling game that was developing at other schools such as Rugby impossible, and necessitating a new code of rules.
-During the formulation of the rules of Association Football in the 1860s representatives of Westminster School and Charterhouse also pushed for a passing game, in particular rules that allowed forward passing ("passing on").
-Other schools (in particular Eton College and Harrow) favoured a dribbling game with a tight off-side rule.
-By 1867 the Football Association had chosen in favour of the Westminster and Charterhouse game and adopted an off-side rule that permitted forward passing.
-The modern forward-passing game was a direct consequence of Westminster and Charterhouse Football.
+During the formulation of the rules of association football in the 1860s, representatives of Westminster and Charterhouse also pushed for a passing game, in particular rules that allowed forward passing ("passing on").
+Other schools (in particular Eton and Harrow) favoured a dribbling game with a tight offside rule.
+By 1867 the Football Association had chosen in favour of the Westminster and Charterhouse game and adopted an offside rule that permitted forward passing.
+The modern forward-passing game emerged as a direct consequence.

 From the 1860s, many of the school's old boys sought to continue playing some sort of football game after leaving.
-In 1861 for instance an eleven from Trinity College, Cambridge, 8 of whom were Old Westminsters, returned to their alma mater for a friendly match.
+In 1861, for instance, an eleven from Trinity College, Cambridge, eight of whom were Old Westminsters, returned to their alma mater for a friendly match.
 Formal Old Westminster sides played the school regularly in the 1860s.

 Many former Westminster pupils, including Walpole Vidal and W.J.
 Dixon, also played for ad hoc or gentlemen's teams in the 1860s and 1870s.
 The Crusaders club was formed out of former Westminster and Eton pupils, and the Wanderers was also a favoured club for Westminster pupils.
 At Christmas 1867, because a proposed association match between Eton College and Westminster School could not take place, a match was instead held between Old Westminsters and Old Etonians, the first proper 'external' match for a side made up solely of Westminster old boys.

 As these other clubs took off, there was less need for a formal Old Westminster side, until, with increasing numbers of footballers coming out of the schools as well as from new sporting clubs, players gradually tended to prefer to play for a club that was closer to their ideals or hearts.
 Consequently, with clubs such as the Old Etonians and Old Harrovians coming to the fore, in 1880 a formal Old Westminsters club was formed.